 Metallic discharge: floating conductor

-The field configuration is identical to the grounded conductor case but the spacecraft potential may be zero.
-When a metallic component is let floating, differential secondary emission yields may render it negative with respect to surrounding dielectrics.
+The field configuration is identical to the grounded conductor case but the spacecraft potential can be zero.
+When a metallic component is let floating, differential secondary emission yields can render it negative with respect to surrounding dielectrics.
 If the differential voltage reaches the hazard threshold of about 100 V, arcing becomes possible (Figure C-9) with the same process as for grounded conductors.

 This process is known as the "inverted gradient discharge" since the metal is negative with respect to dielectric in opposition with the "normal" gradient where the dielectric surface is negative with respect to the spacecraft frame.